shravanngoswamii/mlg-blog/_posts/2024-01-20-flow-matching.md

 <!-- > [name=emilem] Perhaps this is a bit dramatic as FM already works well witout mini batch OT? -->

 Unfortunately not, no. There are two issues arising from *crossing conditional paths*.
-We will explain this just after, but now we stress that this lead to
+We will explain this just after, but now we stress that this leads to
 1. Non-straight marginal paths $\Rightarrow$ ODE hard to integrate $\Rightarrow$ slow sampling at inference.
 2. Many possible $x_1$ for a noised $x_t$ $\Rightarrow$ high CFM loss variance $\Rightarrow$ slow training convergence.